KQM-git/TCL/characters/anemo/sucrose.md

 | DMG Type | Skill |
 | CD | 15s |

+**Notes**
+* When cancelled by a dash, the particles created by this skill are spawned on the direction where Sucrose is facing.
+* Freeze and Petrify will allow Sucrose to group enemies together without launching them into the air.

 {% endtab %}

 {% tab title="Forbidden Creation-Isomer 75/Type II" %}
 Sucrose hurls an unstable concoction that creates a **Large Wind Spirit.** While it persists, the **Large Wind Spirit** will continuously pull in surrounding opponents and objects, launch nearby opponents, and deal **Anemo** DMG.

+**Elemental Absorption**
 If the **Wind Spirit** comes into contact with **Hydro/Pyro/Cryo/Electro,** it will deal additional elemental DMG of that type.
 This can only occur once per use.

 | Attribute | DoT | Additional Elemental DMG |